Table of Contents

 My Shooting Process With Film

-If you're a member of this small community, well first thank you very much, it means a lot to me.
-But if you're a member then you know that I shoot with intentionality.
+If you're a member of this small community, then you know that I shoot with intentionality.

 I shoot mostly in manual mode, JPEG only, I change the aspect ratios in-camera and switch between colour and B&W in camera BEFORE I take my shots.
 I don't change any of that later in post-production.

 Shooting like this holds me accountable for the mistakes that I make, makes me grow and learn, and keeps the iteration wheel spinning.
 However, with a disposable camera like this, it's very easy to zone out and not be as mindful as I would be with other cameras.

 There are no manual settings, no menus to change aspect ratio and no manual focusing, it's just a cheap piece of plastic.
 So I had to edit some of the images that I've shown you today, maybe crop a little, or change the aspect ratio.